SkygearIO/features/features/285-design-webhooks/design.md

 ### BEFORE Events

-BEFORE events would be delivered to web-hook handlers synchronously.
+BEFORE events would be delivered to web-hook handlers synchronously, right before committing the result of the operation into database.

 Web-hook handler should respond with a JSON-formatted body to indicated whether the operation should be failed, for example: